“I’ve never had to struggle in my life, so I’d like to help those who have struggles and are trying to better themselves.”

 “One of the things I appreciate most about all the work Gavin is doing for charity is that it is spreading awareness of the social issues around the need for charities,” says Terry.
 “Our daughters are certainly more aware, but it is also encouraging other people to get more involved.”

 This winter, Maddie and Sammie spent three hours matching shoes when Gavin donated them to Capital Welcomes for the hundreds of Syrian refugees arriving in Ottawa.
-“The kids understand that there are people out there who have a lot less than we have and that they need help,” says Gavin.
+“The kids understand that there are people out there who have a lot less than we have and that they need help,” he says.

 Gavin takes each product donation to heart.
 He’s seen firsthand that every time someone picks up an item from one of the charities, there’s a story behind it.
 “It’s the stories of abuse, it’s the stories of addiction, it’s the stories of ending up in a situation that any one of us could have ended up in,” he says.
 “I think all of us are one mistake away from ending up in a really dire place.
 You look at people who have addiction issues—some went to one party and they tried the wrong drug once, and that was it; it was over.